‘Healthy’ Foods To Avoid For Losing Weight – Monica May

 So, make sure to read the label and make sure your bread is clean before reaching out for a multigrain bread.

-Instant oatmeal packages are not the way to go if you want to have a healthy and balanced breakfast.
+However, don’t judge a book by its cover, because instant oatmeals are not the way to go if you want to have a healthy and balanced breakfast.

-They are overprocessed and flavored with more sugar and sodium than regular rolled or steel cut oats.
+They are overprocessed and flavored with more sugar and sodium than regular rolled or steel-cut oats.

 So, make sure to get your own whole rolled oats, and flavor them yourself with fresh fruits and clean nut butter.